psychbruce/DPI/README.md

 $$

 The $\text{Delta}(R^2)$ *endogeneity score* aims to test whether $Y$ (outcome), compared to $X$ (predictor), can be *more strongly predicted* by all $m$ observable control variables (included in a given sample) and $k$ unobservable random covariates (randomly generated in simulation samples, as specified by `k.cov` in the `DPI()` function).
 A higher $R^2$ indicates *higher endogeneity* in a set of variables.

+Notably, as an expected attribute in causal inference, the $\text{Delta}(R^2)$ can also ensure the resulting Directed Acyclic Graph (DAG) structure to be both *directed* and *acyclic*, since each direction (edge) has been constrained to go from a lower-*R*² variable (node) to a higher-*R*² variable (node) within a specific set of variables.
+Therefore, it would be impossible to observe any unexpected cyclic structure in the DPI framework.

 #### Step 2: Normalized Penalty as Significance Score